chemprop/chemprop/docs/source/installation.rst

 .. _miniconda: https://docs.conda.io/en/latest/miniconda.html

 .. note::
-    We also plan to make chemprop installable using `Docker` or using an `environment.yml` file with `conda` before the release of v2.0.0.
+    We also plan to make chemprop installable using an `environment.yml` file with `conda` before the release of v2.0.0.

 Start by setting up your virtual environment.
 We assume you are using ``conda`` or ``miniconda``, but you may adapt these steps use any virtual environment manager you like: